 Ursula de Goede from the Netherlands Institute for Art History (RKD) talked about the artwork of Nicholas Roerich.
 Nicholas Roerich was a prolific artist who, during his lifetime, created nearly 7000 works of art.
 He has both painted and drawn on different themes such as paintings full of symbolism, mysticism, philosophy, but also historical scenes, depictions of fortresses, monasteries, churches, and other monuments.
 He was an artist with a prophetic vision who could create paintings and drawings with compelling scenes; for example spectacles of war, historical scenes and also peaceful, breathtaking sceneries.
 He used vivid colors, interesting perspectives and symbols which contain a profound depth and reflect a deep spirituality.
 His paintings can be regarded as icons complementary to the cosmic philosophy that he and his wife were dedicated to during their lifetime.

-Jeroen Vervliet, director of the Peace Palace Library, held a lecture about the Russian jurist and diplomat Martens in relation to the efforts to Roerich's work as a a peacemaker and ambassador of culture and the arts and in particular as the creator of the Roerich Pact.
+A lecture was held about the Russian jurist and diplomat Martens in relation to the efforts to Roerich's work as a a peacemaker and ambassador of culture and the arts and in particular as the creator of the Roerich Pact.
 As a student, Roerich attended lectures of Fyodor Fyodorovich Martens at the Law Faculty of the St. Petersburg University.
 Martens was a Russian diplomat and jurist who played an important role in the Hague Peace Conferences of 1899 and 1907.
 During these conventions the importance protection of cultural heritage during wartime were also discussed.
 Both jurists, Martens and Roerich, dedicated their life to peace, the protection of culture and shared the ideal that the people from all nations should work together as one humanity.

 The Exposition about the Roerichs and the Roerich Pact can be visited at the Academy building of the Peace Palace until 18 May.